PHorg Logo

 Room key (D567) for the Fairmont Hotel on Nob Hill which was

-then operated under lease by the Palace Hotel Company.
+then operated under lease by The Palace Hotel Company.

 Preparedness Day parade 1916